juji-io/docs/docs/concept.md

-Line 7 is a trigger that contains a built-in function call that checks whether the user input is very similar to the sentence "what's up", i.e. the similarity to the sentence has to be over 0.9.
-Obviously, this is where DL and ML technologies make a big play.
+Line 7 is a trigger that contains a built-in function call that checks whether the user input is very similar to the sentence "what's up", i.e. the similarity of user's response to the sentence has to be over 0.9.
+Obviously, this is an instance where DL and ML technologies make a big play.

 Line 11 shows that our pattern language handles foreign languages as well.